microSingularity/microsingularity.github.io/_posts/2022-02-17-Google-Colab.md

 In this tutorial I demonstrated how to install third party addons in Blender running on Google Colab.
 This enabled people to render there Blender Scenes even if it required addons.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sZus3-Mkxg0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How to Bake Fluids on Google Colab

+In this tutorial I demonstrated how to install third party addons in Blender running on Google Colab.
+This enabled people to render there Blender Scenes even if it required addons.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/U65EgmstOWA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>